ausomehtmlcode/Sources-for-Spanish-Project/HOWTOUSE.md

 Once the files are imported, you may change the code in them.
 Read the readme.md to see what you can and can't do with my code.

+If you just want to run them, put the 4 files in a folder, then you should be able to double-click "index.html" to open the site.

 Happy coding!
 -Aidan McCarthy